Jon Stephenson von Tetzchner

 Jon Stephenson von Tetzchner (Icelandic: Jón; born 29 August 1967 in Seltjarnarnes) is an Icelandic-Norwegian programmer and businessman.
 He is the co-founder and CEO of Vivaldi Technologies.
 Before starting the Vivaldi Web browser, he launched a community site called Vivaldi.net.
 Tetzchner is also a co-founder and former CEO of Opera Software.

 Early life

 Jon Stephenson von Tetzchner is the son of the Icelander Elsa Jónsdóttir and the Norwegian Stephen von Tetzchner, a professor of psychology (and the brother of politician Michael Tetzschner).
 Jon Stephenson grew up around Skólabraut in the town of Seltjarnarnes with his grandparents, the doctor Jón Gunnlaugsson and Selma Kaldalóns, the daughter of the doctor and composer Sigvaldi Kaldalóns.
-Tetzchner went to secondary school at the Menntaskólinn í Reykjavík before continuing his studies in Norway, where he made his career.
+Tetzchner went to secondary school at Menntaskólinn í Reykjavík before continuing his studies in Norway, where he made his career.

 Tetzchner holds a master's degree in computer science from the University of Oslo.